OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 ### 2. Lean Software Development: An Agile Toolkit (Poppendieck, Poppendieck: 2003) {#lean}

 <div class="row">
-  <div class="col-sm-6">A book that’s stood up to the test of time.
+  <div class="col-sm-6"><p>A book that’s stood up to the test of time.</p>
+  <p>I wouldn’t like to guess how many software books have “Agile” in the title.
+Arguably, “Agile” was the original marketing buzzword for software.
+That’s probably got something to do with a drunken ski trip where a bunch of dudes created <a href="https://agilemanifesto.org/">a pithy website</a>.</p>
 </div>
   <div class="col-sm-6"><img src="https://octopus.com/images/blog/devops-reading-list/lean_software_devlopment.jpg"></div>
  </div>

-A book that’s stood up to the test of time.

-I wouldn’t like to guess how many software books have “Agile” in the title.
-Arguably, “Agile” was the original marketing buzzword for software.
-That’s probably got something to do with a drunken ski trip where a bunch of dudes created [a pithy website](https://agilemanifesto.org/).

 However, skepticism aside, I believe these buzzwords work so well for selling software, training, and certifications because there is a fundamental truth behind them.
 These ideas make a lot of technical and commercial sense.